 Amortisation is calculated to write off the cost of intangible assets less their estimated residual values using the straight-line method over their estimated useful lives, and is generally recognised in profit or loss.

 Goodwill is not amortised, tested for impairment on an annual basis.
 The estimated useful lives for current and comparative periods are as follows:

-5 years

-2 years

-5 years
+Development costs 5 years License fees 2 years Distribution rights 5 years